saarw/flushout/README.md

 A document in Flushout is a simple JavaScript object that may contain primitive fields or additional object fields to form a tree graph.
 Applications modify the model by applying commands.
 A **snapshot** is simply a document and a count of how many commands have been applied to the document.

 ## Client proxies
 Clients initialize a Proxy model with the latest snapshot from the backend.
-Clients then apply commands to modify the model and may periodically perform flush operations to synchronize their state with the remote master.
+Clients then apply commands to modify the model and perform flush operations to synchronize their state with the remote master.

 ## Remote master
-The server initialize a Master model with the latest snapshot and apply flushed batches it receives from the client proxies to update the model and produce synchronization responses that let the proxies update to the same state as the master.
+The server initialize a Master model with the latest snapshot and an optional history provider.
+When a command batch from a client proxies is applied, the master returns optional synchronization information to let the proxy update its state to that of the master if other client proxies had modified the model since the last flush.
+If the master has a history provider, such synchronization responses can consist of command batches, otherwise they consist of the latest model snapshot.

 ### Commands
 All commands include an action and allow specifying a path to where in the document graph the command should operate (omitting the path uses the root of the document).